seowxft/metacog-nlp-db/README.md

-# metacog-nlp
+# metacog-nlp-db

-in command window, install `node.js` (currently using v22.21.0) and `npm` cd to project folder, `npm i` to install dependencies then run `npm run dev` go to localhost url
+- Only if executing local copy use python v3.14 activate venv
+  `pip install -r requirements.txt` to install all dependencies